hc0503/django-trading-api-mtrade/README.md

     ...
 ```

-## General development guidelines
+## Development guidelines
+### Tests
-- Every module must include unit tests, consider success and failure scenarios
+- Every module must include unit tests
+- Tests should consider success and failure scenarios
-    - Achieve 80% of code coverage at least
+- During the first development phase, code coverage should be at least of 80% per module, it should eventually be expanded to 100%

+### Architecture
 - Apps should be isolated
     - Each layer can only include direct calls to functions in lower layers (Interface > Application > Domain > Infrastructure)
 - The application layer is the main point of integration of domain APIs
 - Django apps should not include foreign keys to other django apps.
-Interactions should be modelled as API calls.
+Interactions should be modelled as API/function calls.
 Django signals can be used to decouple applications.
         - When using Django signals, handlers should be registered in the application layer, avoiding direct calls from one domain module to another.
 - Use dependency inversion for infrastructure modules whenever possible.

+### Database
 - Do not use DB generated ids for entities, use uuid4 instead
+- Create model ids in the application, not the database
+- For any given operation perform all DB writes atomically in a single transaction